achen2089/achen2089/README.md

 ## Hi there 👋

 My name is Anthony!
-I'm a master's student in computer science at Georgia Tech, with roots in Taiwan and Silicon Valley, now based in the Bay Area.
+I'm an engineer, with roots in Taiwan and Silicon Valley, now based in the Bay Area.

 I'm always excited to tackle new challenges, explore ways to make an impact through technology and make new friends along the way.